oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Client applications and backend applications have evolved significantly over the last two decades, along with threats, attacker models, and a general understanding of modern application security.
 As a result, previous recommendations are often no longer recommended and proposed solutions often fall short of meeting the expected security requirements.

 This section discusses a few alternative architecture patterns, which are not recommended for use in modern browser-based OAuth applications.
-This section discusses each of the patterns, along with a threat analysis that investigates the attack payloads and consequences when relevant.
+This section discusses each of the patterns, along with a threat analysis that investigates the attack scenarios and consequences when relevant.